PuddletownDesign/Linux-Setups/README.md

-# Headless Debian with SSH and Samba with VirtualBox
+# Headless Debian with SSH on VirtualBox

 In this article we will be setting up a headless (no desktop) debian webserver in virtualbox running vanilla Debian.

 The goals are:

-1. Have shared folder access through Samba
-2. Log in with SSH only
+1. Log in with SSH only
+2. Load presets onto server
+3. Securing the server
+4. Setting up a web server and various services
+5. Setting up a development environment
+6. Pen testing against the server

 ## Install via Virtual Box